AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

     - Use this [markdown file](STUB_LINK docs on markdown) to document your analysis module.
   Your `README.md` file should have enough information for other contributors or repository users to learn the following:
         - The scientific goals of the module
-        - The input data the module uses and its [computational resource requirements](../starting-your-analysis/determining-compute-requirements.md)
+        - The input and output of the module and its [computational resource requirements](../starting-your-analysis/determining-compute-requirements.md)
         - How to run the module
     - Please see the documentation on [documenting your analysis module](STUB_LINK module documenting notebooks) for more information about adding to this `README.md` file.